Arianna Simpson of a16z on Yield Guild Games, the firm’s newest bet on crypto + gaming – TechCrunch

-As one of four general partners at Andreessen Horowitz who are now investing the venture firm’s third crypto fund, a $2.2 billion vehicle, Arianna Simpson is very focused on how to return that capital and much more to the firm’s limited partners.
+As one of four general partners at Andreessen Horowitz who are now investing the venture firm’s third crypto fund, a $2.2 billion vehicle, Arianna Simpson is highly focused on how to return that capital and much more to the firm’s limited partners.

-Toward that end, she has been more focused of late on startups that combine crypto with gaming.
+Toward that end, she has been following more startups that combine crypto with gaming.
 Last month, for example, her team co-led an investment in Virtually Human Studio, the startup behind a digital horse racing service Zed Run, wherein users buy, sell and breed virtual horses whose value rises depending on their performance against other virtual horses.
 (Each is essentially a non-fungible token, or NFT, meaning it is unique.)

 Simpson is relatedly intrigued with NFT-based “play-to-earn” models, wherein gamers can earn cryptocurrency that they can then cash out for their local currency if they so choose.
-Indeed, a16z is announcing today that it just led a $4.6 million investment in the tokens of Yield Guild Games (YGG), a decentralized gaming startup based in the Philippines that invites players to share in the company’s revenue by playing games like “Axie Infinity,” a blockchain-based game where players breed, battle and trade digital creatures named Axies in order to earn tokens called “Small Love Potion” that they can eventually cash out.
-YGG lends players the money to buy the Axies and other digital assets to start the game, so they can start earning money.
-(The obvious hope is that they earn more than they have to pay YGG for the use of its assets.)
+Indeed, a16z is announcing today that it just led a $4.6 million investment in the tokens of Yield Guild Games (YGG), a decentralized gaming outfit based in the Philippines that invites players to share in the company’s revenue by playing games like “Axie Infinity,” a blockchain-based game where players breed and battle digital creatures named Axies in order to earn tokens called “Small Love Potion.”
+YGG lends players the money to buy the Axies and other digital assets to start the game so they can start earning money.

-We talked yesterday with Simpson — who joined a16z after first backing some of the same startups, including the blockchain infrastructure company Dapper Labs and the global payment platform Celo — to learn more about what’s happening at the intersection of crypto and gaming.
+The apparent hope is that they earn more than they have to pay YGG for the use of its assets.
+But to learn more, we talked yesterday about the intersection of crypto and gaming with Simpson, who joined a16z after first backing some of the same startups as the firm, including the blockchain infrastructure company Dapper Labs and the global payment platform Celo.
 She also shared which platforms a16z tracks most closely to identify up-and-coming crypto startups.
-Our chat, edited for length, follows.

 TC: Zed Run is really interesting.
 How did you first come across this digital horse racing business?